A Guide to Dreaming Together

-Have fun!
 When it comes down to it, pursuing a dream is meant to bring you joy in life, so never let go of what makes it fun — and find little moments of happiness in watching each other take steps towards success.

 “I’m not crazy about tools, but I am crazy about my husband,” says Judy.
 “And seeing him in his playground is fun, too!
 To watch what gets him excited and what he gets to do every day, helping people…there’s a lot to admire.”